 Note that a second or subsequent failure to register for a felony sex offense is prosecuted as a class 5 felony, carrying:

-People convicted of a sex offense who do not have a fixed residence and fail to follow registration instructions face prosecution for a misdemeanor.
-A first or second offense carries a sentence of up to 30 days in jail.
-Subsequent convictions carry up to one year in jail.
+People convicted of a sex offense who do not have a fixed residence and fail to follow registration instructions face prosecution for a class 2 misdemeanor carrying up to 120 days in jail and/or up to $750.

 Children under 18 who were not tried and convicted as an adult face lesser penalties for failing to register as a sex offender.